 Dynamics Industry Level

 The digital twin is causing havoc throughout the product lifecycle management (PLM) process, from design to manufacturing to service and operations.
-PLM is now very time-consuming regarding efficiency, manufacturing, intelligence, service phases, and product sustainability.
+PLM is now very time-consuming in terms of efficiency, manufacturing, intelligence, service phases, and product sustainability.
 A digital twin can connect the physical and virtual worlds of a product.

 The digital twin allows businesses to create a digital footprint for all their products, from design to development and throughout the product life cycle.
 Digital twins are causing significant disruption in manufacturing industries.
 The twin is a virtual replica of near-real-time occurrences in the manufacturing process.